GerardSh/GerardSh/README.md

 ### Hello and thank you for visiting!

-I am Gerard, a passionate learner currently immersed in the world of C# programming.
+I am Gerard, a passionate learner immersed in the world of C# programming.
 My journey in C# has been an exciting exploration, and I'm thrilled to share a bit more about myself.

-- 💻 **Programming Language:** I'm currently focused on mastering C# and am captivated by its versatility, from desktop applications to web development.
+- 💻 **Programming Language:** I'm currently focused on mastering C# web development.

 - 📚 **Continuous Learning:** Beyond C#, I'm an avid learner.
 Whether it's diving into advanced C# features, exploring design patterns, or staying updated on the latest in software development, I'm committed to continuous improvement.